Most cases of prostate cancer are localized, but when it spreads to other parts of the body, it’s known as metastatic prostate cancer.

 Non-medication strategies like keeping cool drinks with you, dressing comfortably, relaxation techniques, and breathing exercises might be helpful.

-Medications, such as megestrol, estrogen therapies, antidepressants, and neuroleptic agents like gabapentin can improve hot flashes but often come with dose-limiting side effects.
+Medications and supplements, such as vitamin E, megestrol, estrogen therapies, antidepressants, and neuroleptic agents like gabapentin can improve hot flashes but often come with dose-limiting side effects

 Pain, although usually not a side effect of treatment, is managed with non-narcotic or narcotic pain medications.
 We sometimes have to manage the side effects of pain medication, such as constipation.